 I’m a Christian, more specifically, an evangelical, reformed, credo-baptist, complementarian, continuationist, Christian hedonist.
 I believe the glorious and profound biblical truth that God is most glorified in us when we are most satisfied in him, and I was happy to sign this document.

-Married for 22 years to the wife of my youth and my best friend, we have three precious kids, mostly named after dead preachers.
+Married for 25 years to the wife of my youth and my best friend, we have three precious kids, mostly named after dead preachers.
+My work mixes theological research, content curating, writing, editing, interviewing, audio broadcasting, and social media.

 Writings